 Continuing down the path, turning past this bush and that bush, you finally reach the center of the garden.
 Stepping out onto an open, circular stone path, you discover a large fountain in the center of the road.
 The fountain is made of the same bricks as underneath your feet, and reaches just up to your waist.
 A soft trickle of water spews out of the spout growing out of the top of the rounded feature, emitting a soft, soothing sound.
 You close your eyes and begin to dream until you suddenly get the urge to explore some more.

 Quickly, flashing your eyes open, you decide to continue your exploration.
-Walking past the fountain you are suddenly caught by surprise when a small creature glides across your feet.
-The creature passed quickly, to where you were unable to see what it was clearly.
+Walking past the fountain you’re suddenly caught by surprise when a small creature glides across your feet.
+The creature passed quickly, and you were unable to see what it was clearly.
 There was a rustling sound as it dove into the rose bushes lining the side of the path.

 Curious of what the creature was, you follow it through the many bushes of red.
 Quickly, yet with a light step not to damage the fragile plants, you follow the rustling and rummaging of the foliage until you reach a small clearing.

 There is no path here in this clearing surrounded by a circle of fragrant red roses.
 Soft grass paths the floor instead of the cold, hard texture of stone.
 A small gray pillar reaching just barely up to your knees protrudes from the ground below.
 The pedestal is flat on top as if to hold something, however it stands bare within the cover of the roses.